SimonGit0/circuit-drawing/README.md

 Labels are very important for any schematic diagram to make them easily readable.
 Thus, lots of different labels can be created.

 ### Automatic labels of each component
 Each component has a default label attached directly next to it after placing it.
-Doing so, all the labels are nicely attached in a consistent manner in you whole schematic.
+Doing so, all the labels are nicely attached in a consistent manner in your whole schematic.
 The label itself can be edited in the properties of the component ("Text").
 Also you can cycle through multiple default positions for this label by pressing the space bar while the element is selected.
 If none of the defaut positions fits your needs, you can also fine-tune the position by the "Distance" setting the properties of the component.
 It will just add a vector to the current position.

 ### Additional labels
 Many additional labels can be attatched to your circuit diagram.
 You can place them via the menu Edit -> Add label -> select your needed label.
 There are labels for voltages or currents, for impedances, for buses, or just generic labels.